climateinteractive/enroads-guide/docs/guide/afforestation.rst

 Big Message
 -----------

 * Afforestation has the potential to pull significant amounts of carbon dioxide out of the atmosphere, but land availability and other effects should be considered.
+It would take an immense amount of land to make a large impact on temperature change.

 Key Dynamics
 ------------

-* Growing more trees boosts global removal of CO\ :sub:`2` from the atmosphere.
-Photosynthesis pulls carbon into biomass and soils.
+* Growing more trees boosts global removal of CO\ :sub:`2` from the atmosphere, as photosynthesis pulls carbon into biomass and soils.
 Watch the temperature decrease modestly as a result.

-* Explore the graph “Land for Carbon Dioxide Removal".
-The land mass of India is 300 million hectares, so if we were to forest an area of that size we would still not see much change in temperature.
+* Explore the graph “Land for Carbon Dioxide Removal."
+The land area of India is 300 million hectares, so if we were to forest an area of that size we would still not see much change in temperature.

 Potential Co-Benefits of Increasing Afforestation
 -----------------------------------------------------